menu

 Demographics

-The percentage of people in Paynesville who are college-educated is somewhat higher than the average US community of 21.84%: 27.67% of adults in Paynesville have at least a bachelor's degree.
+The overall education level of Paynesville is somewhat higher than in the average US city of 21.84%: 27.67% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Paynesville in 2022 was $33,622, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $134,488 for a family of four.
 However, Paynesville contains both very wealthy and poor people as well.